CivicActions/ssp-toolkit/docs/controls/AP.md

 ##### Privacy

 Project does not collect PII other than that covered by the "Rolodex exception".
-Anonymous access is possible, but courses and community participation require an account for which these fields are required:
+Anonymous access is possible, but community participation require an account for which these fields are required:

-- Email address - used for identification.
+* Email address - used for identification.
-- First name, last name - used for addressing a logged in user.
+* First name, last name - used for addressing a logged in user.

-Any additional information is entered by the user at will as part of coursework or to enhance community participation in forums.
+Any additional information is entered by the user at will to enhance community participation in forums.